What are the grammar rules of modal verbs?

 – Provide correct and incorrect examples to guide the reader

-Now that we’ve discussed the nine pure modal verbs and six semi-modals and have explored their importance in an academic context (as well as discussed why students often struggle to use these words in practice), this third lesson on the topic focuses more specifically on the grammar and syntax of each modal verb.
+Now that we’ve discussed the nine pure modal verbs and six semi-modals and have explored their importance in an academic context (as well as discussed why students often struggle to use these words in practice), this third chapter on the topic focuses more specifically on the grammar and syntax of each modal verb.

 What are the grammatical rules of modal verbs?

-While the nine pure modal verbs share many of the same grammatical characteristics, the same cannot be said for the six semi-modals as outlined in Lesson 1.
+While the nine pure modal verbs share many of the same grammatical characteristics, the same cannot be said for the six semi-modals as outlined in Chapter 1.
 We’ve therefore listed four areas of grammar that learners should focus on below and have highlighted which modal verbs do not follow these simple rules.

 Inflection in the English language occurs mostly on verbs and may be used to demonstrate grammatical properties such as person, number or tense.
 However, the general rule to remember here with modal verbs is that this word type is not inflected to agree with the third-person as most main verbs are.
 While this lack of subject-verb agreement may simplify modals somewhat, some students may in turn overextend this rule and add the third-person ‘-s’ where it isn’t needed

-As briefly mentioned in Lesson 2, some modal verbs may also demonstrate both strong and weak forms when used in connected speech.
+As briefly mentioned in Chapter 2, some modal verbs may also demonstrate both strong and weak forms when used in connected speech.
 Strong forms are most often necessary when the modal verb occurs without a main verb (as in: “Yes, I can.”) or when stressing the verb for particular effect (as in: “I CAN swim.”).
 In all other instances, the following five modal verbs are pronounced in their weak forms:

 Of all the nine pure modal verbs, ‘could’ is the only one that can be used to express past time reference.
 Because modality tends to deal with either real or hypothetical events, modal verbs are therefore generally used to only refer to the present or future and not the past.
 While the two semi-modals ‘be able to’ and ‘have to’ are unlike the other modal verbs in that they may be fully inflected for tense, a student may simply use the ‘have’ + ‘past participle’ perfect-aspect construction to emulate the past tense, as in the following two examples: